 On February 14, 2020, a complaint was filed against the Company, Curation Foods, the Company's current CEO Albert Bolles, and the Company's former CFO Gregory Skinner (collectively, the "Landec Parties"), and other defendants in Santa Barbara County Superior Court, entitled Pacific Harvest, Inc., et al. v.
 Curation Foods, Inc., et al. (No. 20CV00920).
 The case was brought by Pacific Harvest, Inc. ("Pacific") and Rancho Harvest, Inc. ("Rancho"), two related companies that have provided labor and employee staffing services to Curation Foods.
 Among other things, Pacific and Rancho allege that Curation Foods wrongfully decreased its use of Pacific's staffing services and misappropriated Pacific's trade secrets when Curation Foods increased its use of another staffing company and transitioned Pacific's employees to the other staffing company.
 Pacific and Rancho also allege that Curation Foods breached agreements between the parties related to a loan from Curation Foods, on which Pacific and Rancho have ceased making payments.
 Pacific Harvest and Rancho assert claims for breach of contract, breach of the implied covenant of good faith and fair dealing, intentional interference with contracts and potential economic advantage, misappropriation of trade secrets under California's Uniform Trade Secrets Act, business practices in violation of California Unfair Competition Law, fraud, defamation, violation of California Usury Law, breach of fiduciary duty, and declaratory relief regarding the parties' rights and obligations under certain of the parties' contracts.
 The Landec Parties have not yet responded to the complaint, and the parties have filed stipulations to continue the time for allowing Pacific and Rancho to file an amended complaint.
-The parties have engaged in settlement discussions and have come to an agreement in principle regarding settlement, but are currently negotiating the details of the settlement agreement.
-The Landec Parties anticipate that this case will be dismissed with prejudice in early 2021, following execution of a settlement agreement.
-The Company recorded an estimated loss contingency reserve of \$1.8 million as of November 29, 2020 after considering the total estimated settlement amount and probable insurance recoveries, and is included in Legal settlement charge in the Consolidated Statements of Comprehensive (Loss) Income for the three and six months ended November 29, 2020.
+Subsequent to the third quarter of fiscal year 2021, on March 15, 2021, the Company executed a settlement agreement related to this matter.
+The loss contingency of approximately \$1.8 million that was realized is after considering the total settlement amount and insurance recoveries, and this amount is included in Legal settlement charge in the Consolidated Statements of Comprehensive (Loss) Income for the nine months ended February 28, 2021, and is consistent with the estimated amounts recorded during the second quarter of fiscal 2021.
+The Company expects that the final settlement amount will be paid to the plaintiffs by Curation Foods (and separately by its co-defendants and insurers) by April 14, 2021.
+Pursuant to the settlement agreement, the plaintiffs are expected to request that the case be dismissed within five days of receiving the payment.